nf-core/kmermaid/.github/PULL_REQUEST_TEMPLATE.md

-Many thanks to contributing to nf-core/kmer-similarity!
+Many thanks to contributing to nf-core/kmermaid!

+To ensure that your build passes, please make sure your pull request is to the `dev` branch rather than to `master`.
+Thank you!

 Please fill in the appropriate checklist below (delete whatever is not relevant).
 These are the most common things requested on pull requests (PRs).